-The following actions are proposed to be implemented across Macquarie Park:
+We propose the following actions are implemented across Macquarie Park:

-- 4.1 Implement slow and low speed limits across Macquarie Park. - 4.2 Enhance lighting, signage, activity at ground level and new and existing public spaces to keep eyes on the ground at all times of the day. - 4.3 Improve Waterloo Road as a pedestrian connector between neighbourhoods. - 4.4 Continue to incentivise private development to provide 20m and 14.5m wide streets and 8m wide footpaths.
+4.1 Implement slow and low speed limits across Macquarie Park.

+4.2 Enhance lighting, signage and activity at ground level in new and existing public spaces to keep 'eyes on the ground' at all times of the day.

+4.3 Improve Waterloo Road as a pedestrian connector between neighbourhoods.

+4.4 Continue to incentivise private development to provide 20m and 14.5m wide streets and 8m wide footpaths.